deniscostadsc/becoming-a-better-programmer/README.md

 ![CI](https://github.com/deniscostadsc/data-structures/workflows/CI/badge.svg?branch=master)

-This a repo to study and practice data structures
+This is a repo to refresh, study and practice data-structures